SiCP: Simultaneous Individual and Cooperative Perception for 3D Object Detection in Connected and Automated Vehicles

-\textbf{Individual Perception.} Traditional cooperative solutions like F-Cooper~\cite{fcooper}, AttFuse~\cite{xu2022v2x}, Where2comm~\cite{hu2022where2comm}, and V2X-ViT~\cite{xu2022v2x}, are designed to tackle cooperative perception challenges and do not consider individual perception at all.
-Therefore, when they are applied to process the data generated solely by the ego vehicle, their performance declines significantly.
-As shown in Table~\ref{tab:single-vehicle}, the performance of V2X-ViT drops by 17.03\%, compared to the standalone model PointPillars when the IoU is set at 0.7.
+In individual perception scenarios, SiCP also exhibits strong performance, closely matching the top standalone model, PointPillars~\cite{lang2019pointpillars}.
+However, in the Default test set, CoBEVT~\cite{xu2022cobevt} and AttFuse~\cite{xu2022opv2v} drops by 4.97\% and 7\%, Moreover, in the Culver test set, CoBEVT~\cite{xu2022cobevt} sees a further drop of 8.1\% at IoU=0.7.
 This underscores the significance of considering individual perception in the design of cooperative perception models.
-Our developed SiCP solution showcases a significant improvement, with its performance closely approaching that of the best standalone models.
-The strength of our model stems from its specialized \ignore{detection head crafted}dedicated pipeline for individual perception, utilizing features derived solely from the ego vehicle.
+The strength of our model stems from its specialized dedicated pipeline for individual perception, utilizing features derived solely from the ego vehicle.